takirala/dcos-docs-site/pages/1.13/tutorials/dcos-debug/problems/index.md

 ---
 layout: layout.pug
-title: Problems
+title: Common problems
-navigationTitle:  Problems
+navigationTitle: Common problems
-excerpt: Tutorial - Troubleshooting issues on DC/OS deployments
+excerpt: Describes common issues you might need to troubleshoot for DC/OS deployments
+render: mustache
+model: /data.yml
 menuWeight: 1
 ---
 <!-- I. Problems Section -->
-#include /include/tutorial-disclaimer.tmpl

 <a name="problems"></a>

-# Problems with Application Deployment
+# Problems with application deployment
 Some of the problems that may need troubleshooting on DC/OS include applications:

 - Not deploying at all